Round One funding | Go to Round Two funding ↓

 The Goulburn Reader Writer Festival is a celebration of all things reading and writing in the Goulburn and surrounding areas and includes a full day of events based at the Goulburn Mulwaree Library.
 The theme for 2018 is ‘Feed your Mind’ and will bring together food bloggers, magazine publishers and celebrity chefs along with food writers for recipe books, historians and novelists.
 The festival will present writing, publishing, book-binding and blogging workshops; children’s story-time and craft; author talks; panel discussions; cooking, cocktail and tea demonstrations; and an international food fair with food vans.
 Stall-holders will be selling self-published books, illustrations, book-related craft and food products.

 1 April 2018, Griffith

-Rewind in the Vines is a perfect combination of old fashioned music festival and a relaxing day out at De Bortoli’s Bilbul vineyard.
-The event will run from midday into the evening on Sunday 1 April 2018 and will feature a headline act from the 1970-1980s era, such as Ross Wilson from Daddy Cool as well as a well-known classics cover band, young up and coming acts and Rewind DJs.
+Rewind in the Vines is a combination of old fashioned music festival and a relaxing day out at De Bortoli’s Bilbul vineyard.
+The event will feature a headline act from the 1970-1980s era, such as Ross Wilson from Daddy Cool as well as a well-known classics cover band, young up and coming acts and Rewind DJs.
 In addition to the music, the De Bortoli cellar door will be open all day, factory tours will run throughout the event and there will be a classic cars show ‘n’ shine competition with cash prizes on offer.